 This guide addresses a wide range of issues, from who to contact following a bereavement, right through to funeral arrangements in Benalla or other areas covered by our funeral home, including Euroa, Chiltern and Mansfield districts.

-JN Todd, undertakers in Benalla, Chiltern, Euroa and Mansfield
+NJ Todd, undertakers in Benalla, Chiltern, Euroa and Mansfield

 The initial 12 to 24 hours after death